HyrienLab/igblastr/README.md

     install_igblast()

-This downloads the arch-specific tarball from https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/ and extracts it under `R_user_dir("igblastr", "cache")`.
+This will download the arch-specific tarball from https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/ and extract it in a persistent user-writable hidden location (e.g. under `R_user_dir("igblastr", "cache")`).

 Notes:
 - No tarball for arm64 Mac (Mac Silicon), only a `dmg`.